insilichem/biometall/README.rst

 History of versions
 -------------------

+- **v1.0:** Release version used in the preparation of the JCIM article.

 - **v0.2:** New *backbone_clashes* and *sidechain_clashes* parameters, which allow to customize the filtering of probes with clashes.

 - **v0.1:** Release version used in the preparation of the ChemRxiv preprint.